OctopusDeploy/blog/blog/2017-11/octopus-v4-config.md

 ##  Some fine print

-There are some caveats to these changes and almost all of them relate to when you're using Octopus in a HA configuration.
+There are some things to note with these changes when you're using Octopus in a HA configuration.

 ### Node specifics